alexbinary/node-websocketserverhelper/README.md

 - decouple connection handling from generic server logic.

 This module is good for experimenting and quick prototyping due to its easy setup and rich log output.
-However it might be not suitable for precise configurations and performances/security requirements.
+However it might not be suited when precise configurations, performances, or security are required.

 # Minimalistic example